Gentian Liqueur: How to Choose the Right One

 1. The origin of the roots

-A good gentian liqueur comes from roots in Auvergne or the French mountains .
+A good gentian liqueur comes from Auvergne roots or French massifs.

 This region, rich in volcanic soils, gives the plant incomparable aromatic properties.

-Choose a homemade liqueur , made using traditional methods: slow maceration, natural ingredients, no artificial colors or flavors.
+Opt for an artisanal liqueur, made according to traditional methods: slow maceration, natural ingredients, absence of artificial colors or flavors.

 Industrial versions, often too sweet, lose the original taste and complexity of the plant.